hermonochy/Rescueland/The Planet File.md

 Leader: The leader, or political system of the planet

-Power Status: Every inhabited planet has a number assigned to it, ordering it's military power.
+Power Status: Every inhabited planet has a number from 1 - 6000000000 assigned to it, ordering it's military power.

 Tech level: How high the technology is, on a scale of 1-12, or military.
-1 means it is stone age level, 12 as high as it can go.
-Earth is a level 3 planet in this scale.
+01. Stone age
+02. Medival age
+03. Earth, today
+04. Regular transports available around the system
+05. Begin exploring deeper into the nearby systems
+06. Colonies in nearby systems (Star Wars is at this level)
+07. Have technology to leave their multiverse occasionaly
+08. Able to regularly leave the multiverse
+09. Begin to discover more dangerous, system destroying weaponry
+10.
+11.
+12. Highest possible level

 Population: The number of inhabitants